mcpjungle/MCPJungle/README.md

 }
 ```

+> [!NOTE]
+> If your STDIO server fails or throws errors for some reason, check the mcpjungle server's logs to view its `stderr` output.

 **Limitation** 🚧

 MCPJungle creates a new connection when a tool is called.
 This means a new sub-process for a STDIO mcp server is started for every tool call.